etalab-ia/albert-models/README.md

 **Deploy a full OpenAI API with vLLM.**

 [vLLM](https://github.com/vllm-project/vllm) is one of the state of the art libraries for deploying a Large Language Model (LLM) and its API with better generation performance.
-However, vLLM does not currently support the generation of embeddings (endpoint: /v1/embeddings), although it can be used to deploy an API for LLM according to OpenAI conventions (see this [discussion](https://github.com/vllm-project/vllm/discussions/310)).
+However, vLLM does not currently support all embeddings models for endpoint `/v1/embeddings`, although it can be used to deploy an API according to OpenAI conventions (see this [discussion](https://github.com/vllm-project/vllm/discussions/310)).

 This repository makes it easy to add the `/v1/embeddings` endpoint by deploying an embedding model with [HuggingFace Text Embeddings Inference (TEI)](https://github.com/huggingface/text-embeddings-inference) and serves it all on a single port. **The aim of this repository is to have a complete API that's very light, easy to use and maintain !**